 - One-Sock Gnome – A single sock, a few minutes and a bit of sherpa fabric makes this super cute, squatty gnome that is perfect for a patterned sock!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite easy DIY crafts board on Pinterest.
+Please share it to a crafty Facebook group or save it to an easy DIY crafts pin board.